emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-language-learning.md

 {{<notice note "Want to discover great German media to use as comprehensible input?">}}

-<a target="_blank" href="https://monoglotanxiety.ck.page/germanrecs">I write a little newsletter for German learners recommending new authentic German media every week.</a> Sign up to start discovering new (and compelling!) input!
-There is more to German music than Rammstein and Nena!
+<a target="_blank" href="https://monoglotanxiety.ck.page/germanrecs">I write a newsletter recommending new authentic German media every week.</a> There is more to German music than Rammstein and Nena!

 {{</ notice >}}